libmir/mir.net/README.md

 # mir.net

-.NET Implementation of Mir Ref-Counted Type System
+.NET Implementation of Mir Ref-Counted Type System (MTS)

+### Features

-Mir Type System (MTS) provides fast generic types and handles that are easy to construct, use and pass between managed and unmanaged code.
+ - Fast generic types and handles that are easy to construct, use and pass between managed and unmanaged code.

-MTS is faster then Protocol Buffers as well as any other serialization librariry because it is 100% zero copy.
+ - Faster then Protocol Buffers as well as any other serialization librariry because it is 100% zero copy.

-MTS requires at least twice less code comparing with Protocol Buffers.
+ - Requires at least twice less user code comparing with Protocol Buffers.
+ - D and C++ implementations are provided via [Mir Algorithm](https://github.com/libmir/mir-algorithm/)
+ - D, C++, and C# MTS implementations are self-contained.
+C# implementation doesn't require neither Mir Algorithm nor D/C/C++ runtimes.
+ - Hands free.
+Just construct, pass and forget.
+Mir types hold all required information to destroy them and free memory.

 The library is used in a large private codebase.

-MTS for D and C++ is provided via [Mir Algorithm](https://github.com/libmir/mir-algorithm/).

-D, C++, and C# MTS implementations are self-contained.
-C# implementation doesn't require neither Mir Algorithm nor D/C/C++ runtimes.

 ## [Install with nuget](https://www.nuget.org/packages/Mir)